Yan Dhanda: Ross County

 Ahead of the 2023–24 season, Dhanda was linked with a move back to England, but he ended up staying at Ross County.
 Dhanda continued to be a first team regular at the club, playing in the various midfield positions.
 December then saw him score two goals, coming against Motherwell and Hearts.
 He then captained the club for the first time in his career, in a 3–0 loss against Partick Thistle on 20 January 2024 in the fourth round of the Scottish Cup.
 Dhanda captained Ross County in the next four matches.
 After missing three matches due to a knock, he scored on his return, with a late equaliser, in a 2–2 draw against Hibernian on 13 March 2024.
 Once again, Dhanda played a pivotal role for the club by scoring two goals in the last two matches in the league's relegation round that saw them finish in eleventh place.
 In the league's promotion play-offs against Raith Rovers, he played in both legs; scoring a penalty and setting up two goals, as Ross County won 6–1 on aggregate to retain their league status.
 AT the end of the 2023–24 season, Dhanda went on to make forty–two appearances and scoring six times in all competitions.
 On 30 May 2024, the club confirmed his departure.

 Heart of Midlothian

 Dhanda signed an agreement with Hearts in January 2024, to join the club when his contract with Ross County expires.
 He officially joined his new team on 26 June 2024.

 He made his debut for the Jam Tarts, starting a match, in a 0–0 draw against Rangers in the opening game of the season.
 Dhanda then scored his first goal for the club, which was a winning goal, in a 2–1 win against Dinamo Minsk in the UEFA Conference League.

 Dundee (loan)

 On 8 August 2025, Dhanda joined fellow Scottish Premiership club Dundee on a season-long loan.
 After fulfilling a suspension from the previous season, Dhanda made his debut for the Dark Blues on 23 August in a league draw away to Kilmarnock.
+On 13 December, Dhanda scored his first goal for Dundee in an away draw against Livingston.
+Two weeks later, Dhanda scored a penalty against Falkirk, the only goal in a 1–0 home win.